flaf/shinken-packages/README.rst

 - Pyro4 version 4.18
 - and that's all!

-The default configuration of this package is dummy.
+The default configuration of this package is completely dummy.
 The whole shinken configuration must be created by the administrator after installation.

+Make your own kind of config, even if nobody else sings along... :)

 Warning
 =======